-The topic of finding scholarships for high school students can be very confusing and overwhelming for students and parents alike.
+The process of finding college scholarships for high school students can be confusing and overwhelming for students and parents alike.

 Most families want to know: